mangolang/cli/ci/README.md

 ## Principles

-*
+* As much automatic validation as possible.
+* Different levels of automated testing for different actions, to balance stability and bottleneck prevention.
 * Operations should run inside containers as much as possible.
 * Steps should be individual files in commonly available languages (preferably Bash, possibly Python or Rust).
-* Code
+Because:
+    * It is easy to run locally.
+    * Not tightly coupled to any CI tool.
+    * Readable by more people.
+* No hard guidelines for code coverage or performance, but both should not be sacrificed lightly.

 ## Pipelines